 Acute lymphoblastic leukemia [ALL]

-C91.0 is not a specific ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there are 3 codes below C91.0 that describe this diagnosis in greater detail.
+C91.0 is not a billable ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there are 3 codes below C91.0 that describe this diagnosis in greater detail.

 ICD-10-CM codes become active beginning October 1, 2014, therefore, this and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.